 Applicants are encouraged to apply online through MHC's grants management system.
-You may access the Cultural Heritage grants organization application here and individual application here.
-Applicants may review the full organization application here and the full individual application here.
+You may access the Community Identity and Heritage Festival grants application here.
+Applicants may review the full organization application here.
 We recommend reviewing the full application prior to logging on and setting up an account.
 You may save your initial application entries and subsequently return to the document to finish your application.